-It also has a "3D Positions" slider that lets you determine how many stars are drawn in the correct position in 3-dimensional space.
+Tip: If you turn on markers for extrasolar planets, the star's Info pane will include information about the extrasolar planet, such as the planet's mass and distance from its central star.
+See "Extrasolar planet information fields" on you determine how many stars are drawn in the correct position in 3-dimensional space.
 This feature is only useful when your viewing location is outside the solar system, in such a manner that you can see the 3-dimensional arrangement of the stars in our solar neighbourhood.
 See "Changing Your Viewing Location" on page 104 to learn how to change your viewing location.
-"Only show 3D stars when outside Solar System" hides those stars for which we do not have accurate 3dimensional positions, making it easier to see the 3-dimensional structure of our solar neighbourhood.
+"Only show 3D stars when outside Solar System" hides those stars for which we do not have accurate 3-dimensional positions, making it easier to see the 3-dimensional structure of our solar neighbourhood.